RichieOrito/My-Delani-Studio/README.md

 ## Installation

 * Open Termina [ctrl+Alt+T]()
-* Git clone-Run git init in your own repo at the terminal then type git clone and add-https://github.com/RichieOrito/Akan-Names
+* Git clone-Run git init in your own repo at the terminal then type gh repo clone RichieOrito/My-Delani-Studio
-* Git fork-Enter your own repository and search https://github.com/RichieOrito/Akan-Names then click on fork to add it on your own repository.
+* Git fork-Enter your own repository and search https://github.com/RichieOrito/My-Delani-Studio then click on fork to add it on your own repository.

 ### Requirements